gradha/gradha.github.io/src/articles/33-kerf-timestamps-done-almost-right-conclusions.rst

    comparing languages, at least try to compare yourself to equivalent languages who can stand their own in a fight.
-Comparing yourself to lesser languages doesn't have merit, it would be like claiming you are the fastest runner on earth and showcase this comparing yourself with a `Korean idol
+Comparing yourself to lesser languages doesn't have merit, it would be like claiming you are the fastest runner on earth and showcase this comparing yourself to a `Korean pop idol
    <https://www.youtube.com/watch?v=_YnrVnUoWAU>`_.

 4. Put random unrelated pictures or GIFs to spice your endless walls of text.
    Readers are still humans, you know?
-They'll appreciate the distraction.
+They'll appreciate the distraction and will hopefully have something to laugh about other than your sad article.